-Without the contribution of our very talented musicians, the High Street Bells Choir would not be what it is today.
-Our musicians generously provide training, accompaniment, songs and so much more for the choir.
+Without the contribution of our very talented Music Director the High Street Bells Choir would not be what it is today.
+The Choir has benefited from a number of Musical Directors and musicians since it started.

 Jenny Taylor is the founder and former Musical Director of High Street Bells Choir.

 Jenny occasionally joins the Choir as a guest Music Director.

 She has worked with numerous choirs including 3 years as co-founder of the choir that was "Choir of Hard Knocks".

 Jenny is a music teacher and professional singer/songwriter, performing regularly in Melbourne and regional Victoria.
 She launched her debut album 'All is Well' in 2017 featuring the outstanding duet and single of the same name with Kutcher Edwards.

 Sarah Mandie was the Choirs Musical Director for some years.
 Sarah is an experienced choir leader, vocal arranger, teacher, song-writer and performer.
 She has extensive and diverse experience in leading singing groups in the mental health, disability, aged care and educational sectors.
 She has devised, managed and musically directed several successful community singing projects, producing two songbooks with an accompanying CD resource.

 She currently leads the Swinburne Chorale and in 2018 launched That Girl, a music video project for the empowerment of culturally diverse young girls of Victoria.